Difficulty Swallowing (Dysphagia)

 What is dysphagia?

-Dysphagia (say: “dis-fage-ee-uh”) means difficulty swallowing.
-People who have dysphagia have pain when they swallow solid foods, liquids or saliva, or may not be able to swallow at all.
+Dysphagia means difficulty swallowing.
+People who have dysphagia have trouble swallowing solid foods, liquids, or saliva.
+They may not be able to swallow at all.
+Dysphagia can make it hard to take in enough calories and fluids to keep your body working properly.

 What are the symptoms of dysphagia?